aws/aws-encryption-sdk-cli/README.rst

 For the most part, the behavior of ``aws-crypto`` in handling files is based on that of GNU CLIs such as ``cp``.
-A qualifier to this is that when encrypting a file, if a directory is provided as the destination, rather than creating the source filename in the destination directory, the string ``.encrypted`` is appended to the destination filename.
-This suffix is also added to all discovered files if recursively encrypting a directory.
-To complement this behavior, in these situations on decrypt, a decryption suffix of ``.decrypted`` is added to the destination filename.
+A qualifier to this is that when encrypting a file, if a directory is provided as the destination, rather than creating the source filename in the destination directory, a suffix is appended to the destination filename.
+By default the suffix is ``.encrypted`` when encrypting and ``.decrypted`` when decrypting, but a custom suffix can be provided by the caller if desired.

 If a destination file already exists, the contents will be overwritten.